External programming interface for accessing Engee

 In order for all APIs to interact with Engee, the system must be started by the user (the Start Engee button is pressed in the personal account).
 If it is not possible to press the start button, then you can also automate the start and stop of Engee (see the description of Engee control methods below).

-The authorization header "Authorization: Bearer $token" must be added to all requests (the token was received at the authorization stage).
+The authorization header "Authorization: Bearer $token" must be added to all requests (the token was obtained via OAuth or created as a Personal Access Token).

 API Methods